-Regulations of 26 October 2007 No. 1181 relating to continental shelf aviation - commercial air transport to and from helidecks on facilities and vessels at sea, last amended 28 January 2008,
+Regulations of 26 October 2007 No. 1181 relating to continental shelf aviation - commercial air transport to and from helidecks on facilities and vessels at sea (in Norwegian only),

-Regulations of 28 January 2008 No. 81 relating to meteorological services for aviation.
+Regulations of 28 January 2008 No. 81 relating to meteorological services for aviation (in Norwegian only).